furbnow/macquette/README.md

 GET /libraries/
 ```

-List all libraries and their library items that belong to me.
+List a collection of libraries (and their library items) that is either:

+a) a global library
+b) a library that belongs to me,
+c) a library belonging to an organisation I'm a member of

 ℹ️ porting notes: replaces previous route `assessment/loaduserlibraries`

-⚠️ currently each library has `"writeable": True` hardcoded

 ### Example